Your Links to Land, Legacy & Larder

 Maureen is co-owner of Real Richmond Food Tours and FFF with Susan.
 She's a writer who co-authored Richmond’s Culinary History: Seeds of Change with Susan for The History Press in 2017.
 A former RHome columnist who wrote Insiders’ Guide to Richmond, VA for Globe Pequot Press in 2010, Maureen is now working on writing projects for children and adults.
 Maureen created numerous tours throughout Richmond’s historic neighborhoods that showcase their culinary and cultural offerings to thousands of visitors and residents alike.
 She’s crafted custom tours for Capital One, CarMax, Performance Food Group, Glaxo Smith Kline, Federal Reserve Bank of Richmond, Southern Foodways Alliance and many others.
 She was a long-time board member and president of Friends of James River Park.
 Maureen was awarded the Chairman’s Award in 2015 from Richmond Region Tourism for her work on Fire, Flour & Fork and Real Richmond.
 Email Maureen

 sponsorship + chef demos ▸

 Stephanie Ganz is a classically trained chef who spent seven years in fine dining before hanging up her chef whites for a job in the nonprofit sector.
 She soon discovered that empowering people to develop their own food-based businesses was her true calling, and since then, she's helped dozens of entrepreneurs make their way into the marketplace with a company she co-founded, The Apple Cart.
 As the first hire for mobile wood-fired catering company Pizza Tonight, Stephanie gained invaluable experience about what it takes to operate a mobile food business — from recipe development to event planning.
-Stephanie wrote a weekly dining round-up for RVANews.com for many years and is a regular Richmond Magazine contributor.
+Stephanie wrote a weekly dining round-up for RVANews.com for several years and is a regular Richmond Magazine contributor.
 She is a Slow Food member and serves on the board of the Birdhouse Farmers Market.
 Email Stephanie